heliosbayma/simple-web-server/README.md

 Step 3

-- Handle multiple requests concurrently with two approaches:
+- Handle multiple requests concurrently with three approaches:
+  - Using threads spawn (not realistic for production)
-  - Using a thread pool ([std::thread](https://doc.rust-lang.org/std/thread/))
+  - [TBD] Using a thread pool
-  - Using Tokio for async operations
+  - [TBD] Using Tokio for async operations
 - Added logging